MattDrennan/501-troop-tracker/README.md

 		"db2" => "",
 		"rankRegular" => "tampa_sm.png",
 		"rankReserve" => "",
-		"rankRetired" => "")
+		"rankRetired" => "",
+		"eventForum" => 73)
 );

-// Clubs
+/**
+ * clubArray
-// name: Name of club
+ * name: Name of the club
-// logo: Image logo of club
+ * logo: Image of the squad logo located in images folder
-// costumes: Array of costume ID's assigned to this club
+ * costumes: An array of costumes that this club accepts as troop credit
-// db: Membership database (EX: p501)
-// db2: Custom DB code (not required)
-// db3: ID / Username of club DB table
-// db3Name: Name of db3 (EX: ID / Username)
-// db3Require: Instructions for how to handle sign up requirements
+ * db: The field in the troopers table that determines if a trooper is a member of the club
+ * db2: A blank variable with no use as of now
+ * db3: A field that stores a corresponding identifer for this club, for example a forum username or ID number
+ * db3Name: A field that stores a corresponding name for the identifer used in db3
+ * db3Require: Special code used to determine if form validation needs to ensure db3 has a value
-// dbLimit: DB table in events where this club will have a set limit
+ * dbLimit: The field in events table that holds the amount of allowed members from this club
-// rankRegular: Title image of regular members
-// rankReserve: Title image of reserve members
-// rankRetired: Title image of retired members
+ * rankRegular: An image file that will show on troopers profiles of this club (Active Regular Members)
+ * rankReserve: An image file that will show on troopers profiles of this club (Reserve Members)
+ * rankRetired: An image file that will show on troopers profiles of this club (Inactive Retired Members) */

 $clubArray = array(
 	array(